Let's Appreciate This Sophie Turner Reaction at the VMAs

-Good thing Sophie Turner — the actor of Game of Thrones fame and her husband Jonas Brother Joe Jonas were on hand at Monday night’s MTV Video Music Awards in New Jersey to witness the evening’s performances and awards, including the first live duet between pop stars Shawn Mendes and Camila Cabello.
+Good thing Sophie Turner — the actor of Game of Thrones fame and her husband Jonas Brother Joe Jonas were on hand at Monday night’s 2019 VMAs in New Jersey to witness the evening’s performances and awards, including the first live duet between pop stars Shawn Mendes and Camila Cabello.

 As the duo ended their rendition of the hit collaboration “Señorita,” cameras cut to Turner to show her reaction to their moment.